Sexuality in Star Trek: LGBT in Star Trek

 The 2017 series Star Trek: Discovery introduced Paul Stamets and Hugh Culber as the first openly gay characters in a Star Trek television series, as well as the first to be in a same-sex marriage.
 The show was criticized for killing-off Culber, and his death was seen as another example of the "bury your gays" trope.
 In Discoverys second season, recurring character Jett Reno mentioned that she was married, but her wife died in a war.
 The actors portraying all three roles—Anthony Rapp (Stamets), Wilson Cruz (Culber), and Tig Notaro (Reno)—are openly gay.Discovery's third season introduced Adira Tal, a non-binary character who was in a relationship with Gray Tal, a transgender man and the former host of Adira's Trill symbiont, Tal.
-Gray was killed in a flashback, leading to Adira hosting the symbiont and later being able to interact with Gray's consciousness.
+Gray was killed, leading to Adira hosting the symbiont and later being able to interact with Gray's consciousness.
 In the fourth season of Discovery, Gray's consciousness is put into an android body.

 In the first-season finale of Star Trek: Picard, Seven of Nine and Raffi are seen holding hands, clasping fingers romantically.
 In the finale of the second season, Seven and Raffi kiss.

 In the Star Trek: Strange New Worlds episode "Spock Amok", Christine Chapel is confirmed to have been in a relationship with a woman in the past.
 In the episode "The Serene Squall", the antagonist Captain Angel, played by transgender actress Jesse James Keitel, is non-binary; the episode was also directed by Navajo transgender filmmaker Sydney Freeland.

+On October 8, 2020, the creator of Star Trek: Lower Decks, Mike McMahan confirmed that Captain Amina Ramsey was Beckett Mariner's former lover at Starfleet Academy, even though it wasn't explicit, saying that "every Starfleet officer is probably at the baseline bisexual" in a sense, and that they did not "intentionally mean for anybody to be strictly heteronormative or straight or cis."
+However, he promised to do better in the show's second season, saying they would dig into it more, saying that the show could, in the future, more explicitly state "things that the writers always knew about Mariner."
+In 2021 interview, McMahan said that Mariner and Sh'reyan, a woman shown in the season two finale, would be dating in the show's third season.
+He said that this fits with Mariner beginning to open up more as her character develops through the show.